trimstray/test-your-sysadmin-skills/README.md

 :information_source: &nbsp;This project contains over **200** questions and answers that can be used to test your general knowledge as a **Linux System Administrator**, or to ask someone interviewing for such a position.

-This repo is not meant to be a list of facts to memorize and not knowing all these does not mean you are not a good Linux SysAdmin.
-It is instead a general guide of knowledge most should understand, even if you have to look up the exact answer once in a while (e.g. Redis port or the flags to properly use tar)
+These questions are not meant to be a list of arbitrary facts, such as port numbers that you'll maybe deal with once a year, situations or commands that are rarely encountered, or issues specific to a certain application.
+Instead these are geared towards real world situations that are common and good to know in general, however not knowing all these does not mean you are not a good Linux SysAdmin.

 :heavy_check_mark: &nbsp;The answers are only **examples** and do not exhaust the whole topic.
 Most of them contains **useful resources** for a deeper understanding.